Pyrene

 Pyrene is a polycyclic aromatic hydrocarbon (PAH) consisting of four fused benzene rings, resulting in a flat aromatic system.
 The chemical formula is C16H10.
-This yellow solid is the smallest peri-fused PAH (one where the rings are fused through more than one face).
+This yellow-green solid is the smallest peri-fused PAH (one where the rings are fused through more than one face).
 Pyrene forms during incomplete combustion of organic compounds.

 Occurrence and properties

 Pyrene was first isolated from coal tar, where it occurs up to 2% by weight.
 As a peri-fused PAH, pyrene is much more resonance-stabilized than its five-member-ring containing isomer fluoranthene.
 Therefore, it is produced in a wide range of combustion conditions.
 For example, automobiles produce about 1 μg/km.

 Reactions

 Oxidation with chromate affords perinaphthenone and then naphthalene-1,4,5,8-tetracarboxylic acid.
 Pyrene undergoes a series of hydrogenation reactions and is susceptible to halogenation, Diels-Alder additions, and nitration, all with varying degrees of selectivity.
 Bromination occurs at one of the 3-positions.

 Reduction with sodium affords the radical anion.
 From this anion, a variety of pi-arene complexes can be prepared.